mozilla/addons-server/docs/topics/api/abuse.rst

     :>json string|null addon_signature: The add-on signature state.
     :>json string|null addon_summary: The add-on summary in the locale used by the client.
     :>json string|null addon_version: The add-on version string.
-    :>json string|null application: The application used by the client.
+    :>json string|null app: The application used by the client.
-    :>json string|null application_locale: The locale used by the client for the application.
+    :>json string|null appversion: The locale used by the client for the application.
+    :<json string|null lang: The language code of the locale used by the client for the application.
     :>json string|null client_id: The client's hashed telemetry ID.
     :>json string|null install_date: The add-on install date.
     :>json string|null operating_system: The client's operating system.